|Nutrition Facts (per serving)|

 This delicious baked pork tenderloin is wrapped in bacon and flavored with seasoned salt and herbs.
 Pork tenderloins can vary greatly in size.
 To avoid undercooking or overcooking, use a reliable instant-read food thermometer.

 The bacon adds extra fat, flavor, and juiciness to the mild, lean pork tenderloin.
-To lessen the amount of fat, partially cook the bacon before wrapping the pork.
+To lessen the amount of fat, partially cook the bacon, about half way, before wrapping the pork.
 The bacon should still be flexible enough to wrap around the meat.
-You may use pre-cooked packaged bacon if you'd like.
+You may use pre-cooked packaged bacon, if you'd like.

 - 1 pork tenderloin (about 1 to 1 1/4 pounds, or two small pork tenderloins)